andermatt64/dotfiles/kde/README.md

 #### Appearance
 Tiling appearance is an exercise left to the reader but for uniformity, the following settings are used:
 ![KDE Appearance Dialog](kde_appearance.png)
+> **NOTE:** __No borders around tiled windows__ option may need to be unchecked for VMs running with a MacOS host. `Alt-Shift` modifier does not seem to work on MacOS Ventura for certain key combinations.

 ### Setting up keyboard shortcuts
 Previously, **Custom Shortcuts** was used to define a global shortcut for opening a terminal.
 However, this settings option does not exist on KDE Wayland.
 To mitigate, we set up an Alacritty New Terminal shortcut that works just as well.